-Apply too much force in the game of golf and your shots start to go haywire.
-A successful debt collector needs to have an acute presence of mind, he should know how to handle the call based on the responses they get from the debtor and somehow make him pay.
-Simple and smart tactics work far better than brute force and anger.
+Apply too much force in the game of golf, and your shots start to go haywire.
+A successful debt collector needs to have an acute presence of mind.
+He should know how to handle the call based on the responses they get from the debtor and somehow make him pay.
+Smart and straightforward tactics work far better than brute force and anger.

-Best collection rates in the industry are achieved with a good acumen and the presence of mind, not with simply pushing too hard or blindly sticking to a script which your boss has given you.
+Best collection rates in the industry are achieved with good acumen and the presence of mind, not with simply pushing too hard or blindly sticking to a script that your boss has given you.

 3. Never use a Driver for shorter shots.

-Low cost collection letters are more suitable for debts which are about 90 to 120 days old.
-Collection calls are suitable for accounts over that limit and Legal suit as the last resort.
+Low-cost collection letters are more suitable for debts that are about 90 to 120 days old.
+Collection calls are suitable for accounts over that limit and Legal suit as a last resort.
 Suggesting the most optimum solution to your Client, will keep them satisfied and make them stick with your agency for a long time.

 Before starting a collections call, take your mind away from those daily “Breaking News”, forget about your social media conversations, put the phone aside and everything that can potentially distract you during your conversation with the debtor.
-Exactly what my golf trainer says … Stay focused, razer sharp.
+Exactly what my golf trainer says … Stay focused, razor-sharp.